vinesh0908/Demo-Projects/README.md

 # Spring Boot "Microservice" SWAPI (Starwars API) Demo Project

-This is a sample Java / Maven / Spring Boot application which is built to demonstrate SWAPI by exposing REST endpoints to access STARSHIPS inventory.
+This is a sample Java / Maven / Spring Boot application which is built to demonstrate SWAPI Starship data-model by exposing REST endpoints to access STARSHIPS inventory.

 # Technologies Used